 Your account manager and point of contact with your provider should be passionate and want your business to succeed.

 10. Are their features to help you build guest relationships?

-The ideal booking engine allows you the flexibility to create unlimited tariffs and rate plans.
+The ideal one allows you the flexibility to create unlimited tariffs and rate plans.
 You should also be able to create separate rates for guests booking corporate events or weddings.

 11. What range of client types do they have?

-Your ideal booking engine should have a flexible admin centre for you and a focus on conversion for your guests.
+Your ideal one should have a flexible admin centre for you and a focus on conversion for your guests.

-I hope this information was helpful for you!
+I hope this information was helpful to you!